mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 are appended to the current request buffer as a user message without making a new API call.
 Conversely, prompts starting with double colons "_::_" are inserted as instruction / system messages.
-For text cmpls only, triple colons append the text immediatelly to the previous prompt without a restart sequence.
+For text cmpls only, triple colons append the text immediately to the previous prompt without a restart sequence.

 With **vision models**, insert an image to the prompt with chat